 Michonne and Rick already killed two Saviors for batteries, so how much of them killing Saviors is an unprovoked or warranted attack?
 What will they do with Saviors who are guilty by association like Negan’s harems?
 Are they going to give them choices to join The Hilltop Colony, The Kingdom or Alexandria?
 Is it possible that some Saviors have Stockholm Syndrome and find their submissiveness to Negan comforting?
 There's supposed to be hundreds of Saviors, and I'm sure they'll probably just all die off camera, but still it'd be interesting to see different rebellions and the fall-out of Negan's system.
 Without realizing it, their plan is similar to the satellite outpost attack, assuming that they have the numbers to succeed this time.

-For as on top of their game as they are, they knocked off of their high horse.
-While Rick got distracted by the deer trailing them and fell off a Ferris wheel, it looked like from Michonne’s angle that he became walker dinner as zombies swarmed the area he fell.
-She dropped her sword for a split second, disassociating from what she was seeing and almost became walker feast herself before Rick sprung out from the clearing and they finished kicking ass together.
+As on top of their game as they are, they were knocked off of their high horses.
+While Rick was distracted by the deer trailing them and fell off a Ferris wheel, it looked like from Michonne’s angle he became dinner for zombies swarming in.
+She dropped her sword for a split second, disassociating from what she was seeing and almost became a feast herself before Rick sprung out from the clearing and they finished kicking ass together.
 (Probably not a good idea to throw someone a machete....)